pwin/owlready2/doc/index.rst

 Owlready2 has been created at the LIMICS reseach lab, University Paris 13, Sorbonne Paris Cité, INSERM UMRS 1142, Paris 6 University, by Jean-Baptiste Lamy.
-It was developed during the VIIIP research project funded by ANSM, the French Drug Agency;
+It was initially developed during the VIIIP research project funded by ANSM, the French Drug Agency;
 this is why some examples in this documentation relate to drug ;).

 Owlready2 is available under the GNU LGPL licence v3.